lk-geimfari/awesomo/languages/LUA.md

 ![luarocks](https://cdn-images-1.medium.com/max/720/0*sawSUbg8SqRSpEha.)

+## M

+[**MoonScript**](https://github.com/leafo/moonscript) - a programmer friendly language that compiles into Lua.
+It gives you the power of the fastest scripting language combined with a rich set of features.

 ## O

 [**OpenResty**](https://github.com/openresty/openresty)  —  a full-fledged web platform by integrating the standard Nginx core, LuaJIT, many carefully written Lua libraries, lots of high quality 3rd-party Nginx modules, and most of their external dependencies.
 It is designed to help developers easily build scalable web applications, web services, and dynamic web gateways.